Center for the Advancement of Healthcare for Everyone

 Integrated Health Scholars Program

-The Integrated Health Scholars Program (IHSP) at the University of Kansas School of Social Welfare is a behavioral health workforce education and training program aimed at increasing the number of social work professionals prepared to provide high-quality integrated behavioral health services in rural and other high-need communities in Kansas and western Missouri.
+The Integrated Health Scholars Program at the University of Kansas School of Social Welfare is a behavioral health workforce education and training program aimed at increasing the supply of social work professionals prepared to provide high-quality integrated healthcare in rural Kansas, particularly with Federally Qualified Health Centers (FQHCs).
+Launched in 2014, the program has provided over $3 million in scholarship support offering value-added interprofessional training and graduating 305 new MSWs employed throughout Kansas and beyond.

 Community Collaboration